Defaultplayer001/rosedit/readme.md

 #**rosedit**

-Welcome to the rosedit readme.txt These are unofficial patched Sub Rosa executables that enable a built in editing mode.
+Welcome to the rosedit readme.txt!
+These are unofficial patched Sub Rosa executables that enable a built in editing mode.
 Nearly all copies of Sub Rosa already have editing mode embedded inside them, they just havent been enabled.

-On behalf of all [srs] I hope you enjoy!
+On behalf of all [srs] ,I hope you enjoy!

 #**Credits**

-NAMEREDACTED for finding editing mode and patching the executables.
+/u/hontro for finding editing mode and patching the executables.
 Star-LoRED (/u/Defaultplayer001) for writing an in-depth documentation for editing mode.
 #**Supported versions**